 After three years and $16,500 in contributions, I’ve now outgrown my Betterment account (at least when it comes to my Roth IRA).
 While the 0.25% management fee that Betterment charges isn’t very high, I’ve learned enough about investing and have enough saved up that I don’t really need the robo-advisor element anymore.
 As a result, this year, I’ll be transferring all of my Roth IRA funds directly over to a Roth IRA with Vanguard.
 The move should cut my overall fees down from somewhere in the 0.35% range all the way down to 0.04%.
-It’s a pretty big cost savings over the long term.
+It’s going to save me a lot of money over the long term.

 Start Your Roth IRA With A Robo-Advisor Like Betterment or Wealthfront

 It’s this lack of knowledge that I think slows people down with investing.
-Just telling someone that they should go and open up a Roth IRA or other retirement account isn’t enough.
-A retirement account isn’t like opening up a savings account, where you can just go do it and then put money into it.
+Just telling someone that they should open a Roth IRA or other retirement account isn’t enough.
+A retirement account isn’t like opening up a savings account, where you can simply open it and put money into it.
 There’s much more that can trip someone up along the way – questions like:

 - Where do you open a Roth IRA?